zuzia-dev/plugin.video.ninateka/README.md

-## License ##

-This add-on is licensed under the **GNU GENERAL PUBLIC LICENSE Version 3**.
-Please see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Support the project ##

 Anyone who wishes to support the development of this project can participate in this ways Indirect contribution through a donation.
 If you wish to help, you can make a donation, click on this link https://github.com/mbebe/blomqvist/issues/39 to choose the method you like best.

-If you are a person skilled in Python development and has some knowledge of HTTP flow and Kodi enviroment, you can join as a developer and provide help to fix errors, make improvements, and make new features.
+If you are a person skilled in Python development, you can join as a developer and provide help to fix errors and make new features.

+## License ##

+This add-on is licensed under the **GNU GENERAL PUBLIC LICENSE Version 2**.
+Please see the [LICENSE.txt](LICENSE.txt) file for details.